Responsible use of animals in tourism

 Brooke is attempting to help as many suffering working animals as possible so it's helpful to hear your concerns for equine animals from a short report of the country, location, your observations and whether you were part of an organised tour.
 Photographs and videos are also very useful.

-Launched in 2013, the first ever Global Welfare Guidance for Animals in Tourism (PDF 3.2Mb) is a set of guidelines which aims to tackle bad practice and improve animal welfare standards throughout the tourism industry.
+In an industry first ABTA, The Travel Association, has produced the Global Welfare Guidance for Animals in Tourism.
+This comprises a series of manuals which aim to tackle bad practice and improve animal welfare standards throughout the tourism industry.

 Brooke proudly contributed technical guidance to ABTA's Working Animals Codes and has conducted some training with Global Spirit to help tour operators ensure the welfare of equines used in their excursions is a priority.